clockwork-xyz/clockwork/README.md

 TODO

-**Important:** Solana's plugin interface requires the build environment of the Solana validator and this plugin to be **identical**
+**Important:** Solana's plugin interface requires the build environment of the Solana validator and this plugin to be **identical**.

 This includes the Solana version and Rust compiler version.
-You will experience memory corruption and crashes if you try to load a plugin compiled for a different version of Solana.
+Loading a plugin targeting wrong versions will result in memory corruption and crashes.

 ## Config